mattall/mattall.github.io/index.markdown

 #### 2021

 A Survey of Reconfigurable Optical Networks
-Matthew Nance\u00A0Hall, Klaus-Tycho Foerster, Stefan Schmid, and Ramakrishnan Durairajan In Elsevier Optical Switching and Networking (OSN), 41 (2021) 100621.
+Matthew Nance~Hall, Klaus-Tycho Foerster, Stefan Schmid, and Ramakrishnan Durairajan In Elsevier Optical Switching and Networking (OSN), 41 (2021) 100621.

 [PAPER]